 A car accident is one of the scariest moments in anyone’s life.
 It can cause permanent physical injuries and lasting emotional scars.
 What makes a car accident even worse is when the at-fault driver leaves you to deal with the aftermath and foot the bill.
-Unfortunately, hit and run accidents are common in densely populated areas, such as Washington, DC -- in 2015 there were almost 5,000 hit and run accidents in the district.
-You may need the help of an experienced hit and run accident attorney to help you with your case.
+Unfortunately, hit and run accidents are common in densely populated areas, such as Washington, DC.
+You may need the help of an experienced Washington, DC car accident attorney to help you with your case.

 After a hit and run accident, you may feel overwhelmed.
 In addition to physical injuries and financial debt, you also have to answer all the unknowns – when will I be able to return to work?
 Can I afford a rental car while mine is being repaired?
 How will we catch the driver who hit me?
 How will I pay for the medical expenses that are piling up?